lddrasler/Tanzania_Water_Pumps/README.md

+# Tanzania Water Pumps
-# Predicting Functional Status Water Pumps
+# 1. Predicting Functional Status of Water Pumps in Tanzania
-## In this project, and I will be applying Machine Learning predictor models to make predictions on the functional status of unknown water pumps.
+### In this project, and I will be applying Machine Learning predictor models to make predictions on the functional status of unknown water pumps.